 Doubleshot is a collaboration between Alain, the owner, and Alex, who owns a farm in Malawi, supplying most of their green, black and white teas, as well as their Malawian coffee beans.
 This partnership ensures a high standard of quality in the Doubleshot end product.
 In addition, Doubleshot works with other farms or estates through incentive programs, thus supporting the originating farms in improving their product.

 All the coffee sold at Doubleshot features the Country of origin as well as the name of the Estate the bean comes from on the packaging.
-The coffee beans are roasted on-site by Alain, who is also the Master tea blender.
+The coffee beans are roasted on-site by Alain and grinded in the best way to grind coffee.
 Basically, they have a hand in every stage of the process, from farming to roasting and blending to training of baristas.

 Fun fact: The coffee bean is actually the pit of the fruit from the coffee plant, which is called a coffee cherry.